Advances and challenges in single-molecule electron transport: Introduction

 The question then arises: what is the predictive power of the theories?
 What are the critical experimental tests?
 DFT is used widely as a guide for interpreting experiments, but do we know how reliable it is, and how do we know this?
 How sensitive are the results to the choice of methods and to the assumptions?
 The problem lies partly in the computational methods themselves, where the level of approximation may be critical, the convergence needs to be controlled, and where it needs to be assessed whether the relevant physical mechanisms have been included in the description.
 On the other hand, when setting up a calculation many assumptions are made about the conditions of the experiments, while the validity of these assumptions in most cases cannot be directly verified from information obtainable from the experiments.
 Without attempting to be exhaustive in the following we list a number of items that need to be considered in evaluating a specific molecular junction.

-\paragraph*{Molecule-metal binding motifs} The binding sites of a molecule anchoring on a metal surface and its binding motifs may show a great variability.
-Indeed, the electron transport is sensitive to the choice of binding sites ({\it e.g.}, top-, hollow- or bridge sites) and the orientation of the bond with respect to the surface, {\it c.f.} the review by \textcite{Hakkinen2012}.
+{\it Molecule-metal binding motifs.} The binding sites of a molecule anchoring on a metal surface and its binding motifs may show a great variability.
+Indeed, the electron transport is sensitive to {the atomic structure of the metal at the interface to the molecule \cite{Schull2011a}, to} the choice of binding sites ({\it e.g.}, top-, hollow- or bridge sites), and also to the orientation of the bond with respect to the surface, {\it c.f.} the review by \textcite{Hakkinen2012}.
 However, in considering the various possible binding configurations it is important to be aware that the experimental conditions are often such that more than just a single molecule is present at or near the specific junction site.
-Moreover, repeated contact making and breaking, which is widely employed in experiments, may lead to the formation of metal-molecule complexes, and produce molecule fragments. \textcite{Strange2010} have considered this much wider variability in binding motifs for benzenedithiol (HS--C$_6$H$_4$--SH) and Au electrodes, leading to a much larger range of computed conductance values than normally considered, as illustrated in Fig.~\ref{fig.hakkinen}.
-Moreover, first-principles molecular dynamics suggests that such structures may sometimes be elongated into chain-like configurations comprising the molecular building blocks as well as Au atoms.
+Moreover, repeated contact making and breaking, which is widely employed in experiments, may lead to the formation of metal-molecule complexes, and produce molecule fragments. \textcite{Strange2010} have considered this much wider variability in binding motifs for benzenedithiol (HS--C$_6$H$_4$--SH) and Au electrodes, leading to a much larger range of computed conductance values than normally considered.

-\paragraph*{Fluctuating geometries.} Longer molecules, such as the widely studied alkanedithiols (chemical formula HS--(CH$_2$)$_n$--SH), permit even wider variability.
+{\it Fluctuating geometries.} Longer molecules, such as the widely studied alkanedithiols (chemical formula HS--(CH$_2$)$_n$--SH), permit even wider variability, see Fig.~\ref{Fig:Li2008}.
 During the breaking of a junction the anchoring of the molecule may slide along the surfaces of the two electrodes, and the resulting conductance may vary during this process by more than an order of magnitude \cite{Paulsson2009}.
-Moreover, the configuration of the molecule has a significant influence on the conductance, depending on the number of gauche defects in the molecular chain \cite{Li2008}.
+Moreover, the configuration of the molecule has a significant influence on the conductance, depending on the number of gauche defects in the molecular chain { \cite{Jones2007,Li2008}}.
 At room temperature, such defects may form spontaneously and the conductance as measured will be an incoherent time average over the accessible configurations.
-Such thermal agitation of the molecule may result in strongly distorted conformations, which would be sterically hindered at zero temperature.
-They contributing significantly to the observed average zero-bias conductance.
-Such dramatic effects were shown in calculations \cite{Maul2009} for molecular wires containing up to four benzene rings coupled together (oligophenylenedithiol).
+Dramatic effects of such thermal averaging were shown in calculations \cite{Maul2009} for molecular wires containing up to four benzene rings coupled together (oligophenylenedithiol).